erikh2000/wisp-player/README.md

 WISP player runs projects created with WISP studio, providing a minimal interface for the user to interact with the project.

 At time of writing, I am still working out the various ways it may be built and deployed.
-But one way will be as a bundle of player code that can be exported along with a project assets from WISP Studio.
+But one way will be as a bundle of player code that can be exported along with project assets from WISP Studio.
 And these can then be hosted from a web server.
-And dare I say it, I'd like these exported archives to hostable from itch.io, but that will be some more work.
+And dare I say it, I'd like these exported archives to be hostable from itch.io, but that will be some more work.

 ## Licensing